 Visit our consultation areaFind out more

-The first stage of an electoral review is to determine the number of councillors who should represent the local authority in the future.
+The first stage of this electoral review was to determine the number of councillors who should represent the local authority in the future.
 We call this stage 'council size'.
-During this preliminary stage of the review, the Commission has received 4 proposals from Cornwall Council.
-Their submissions are available below.
-The Commission has considered these submissions and is now seeking views on its proposal for a council size of 87 members for Cornwall Council.
+During this preliminary stage of the review, the Commission received 4 proposals from Cornwall Council.
+The Commission considered these submissions and sought views on its proposal for a council size of 87 members for Cornwall Council.

 We received four submissions on council size from the council:

-We will be considering the number, names and boundaries of wards during two further periods of public consultation later in 2017 and 2018.
+We will consider the number, names and boundaries of wards during two further periods of public consultation later in 2017 and 2018.

 Guidance is available on our Guidance page.
 You may also wish to read our document Electoral Reviews: Technical Guidance, which contains detailed guidance on the review process and information on the legislation reviews are carried out under.